Docs

 ApolloError

-If the produces one or more errors, this object contains either an array of graphQLErrors or a single networkError.
+If the query produces one or more errors, this object contains either an array of graphQLErrors or a single networkError.
 Otherwise, this value is undefined.

 This property can be ignored when using the default errorPolicy or an errorPolicy of none.
 The hook will throw the error instead of setting this property.